bobbyluig/eclipse/docs/src/tutorial.md

 ### Considerations

 When developing the control system, be sure to ensure emergency shutoff systems in case something goes wrong.
 Try to find a library that is natively supported by the communication scheme you choose.
-If using `Crossbar`, I would recomend using the `autobahn` JavaScript package.
+If using `Crossbar`, I would recommend using the `autobahn` JavaScript package.
 It works very well.
 Everything else can be seen in the code.

 ### Code